-NEW WORK, OLD WORK.
-In 1999 I came to Istanbul for the first time after fifteen years in Los Angeles building computer art.
-I fell in love.
-My love affair with Istanbul involved a divorce, a catastrophic illness, a broken heart, financial ruin.
-I moved here anyway and started over again at ground zero, at the age of fifty.
-I learned to draw old stone.
-I learned to draw people while they were watching me do it.
-I learned about the Byzantines, the Ottomans & the Turks, and ancient Anatolian civilizations.
-I started by celebrating this place and wound up documenting it before it changes forever.
-All my thousands of drawings of the people, architecture, history and culture in Turkey are one giant multifaceted portrait of this place over the past 20 years.
+In 1999 I came to Istanbul for the first time, after fifteen years in Los Angeles building computer art, and fell in love.
+My love affair with Istanbul involved huge upset in my life.
+I moved here anyway and started over again at the age of fifty and learned how to draw old stone and the people who were watching me do it.
+I learned about the Byzantines, the Ottomans and the Turks, as well as ancient Anatolian civilizations.
+Initially, I celebrated this place and eventually wound up documenting it before it changes forever.
+All my thousands of drawings— of the people, architecture, history and culture in Turkey– are one giant multifaceted portrait of this place over the past 25 years.

 From 1984-1999 I sat in one spot in the center of the computer revolution, staring into screens, surfing the technology wave, working twice as hard to dodge and surmount all the obstacles a computer puts in the way of creativity, learning how to embrace its double-edged attributes.